ddaanial/Artificial-Intelligence/README.md

 Genetic Algorithm

-  In this problem, we will tackle the knapspack problem with a genetic algorithm.
+  In this code, we will tackle the knapspack problem with a genetic algorithm.
 You can find more detail about this problem [here](https://www.geeksforgeeks.org/0-1-knapsack-problem-dp-10/).

+N-gram language Models

+In this code we will be implementing N-gram language models.
+N-gram language models assume that each word $wi$ depends only on the N−1 preceding words. we will be using these language models for:
+*   calculating the probability of sentences
+*   predicting next word of a query